A list of characters for Billions. There will be spoilers. Only spoilers for Season 4 will be whited out.

 - Bastard Understudy: Much more willing than Bryan to get her hands dirty, and she's learning from one of the best in Chuck Rhoades.

 - Black Boss Lady: She becomes head of criminal law at the U.S. Attorney's office.
+After joining Chuck's staff at the New York Attorney General's office, she makes plans to run for Congress.

 - Blue Blood: Her father is a wealthy lawyer, and Kate graduated from an Ivy League law school.
 She also owns her own Manhattan home and has a trust fund.

 - Chronic Backstabbing Disorder: Betrays Chuck to Connerty and Jeffcoat in Season 3.
 Betrays Connerty and Jeffcoat to Chuck in Season 4.
+Then betrays her own father to Chuck in Season 5 when he becomes a partner in Axe's banking venture.

 - Corrupt the Cutie: Starts as a young, smooth but principled public servant, just to follow Rhoades way down in the hole.Connerty: I used to admire your political fluidity.
 I thought it was sophistication.
 Now I realize you're just completely bankrupt.